Sebine-ssm/IDS702_Week2_assignment/README.md

 ![Heart Rate vs Coffee Intake (scatterplot)](image-2.png)
 ![Coffee Intake by Gender](image-3.png)

-From my analysis I conclude that there is a poor correlation between Age, Caffeine_mg, Coffee_Intake, BMI, and Sleep_Hours, with Heart_Rate.
+From my analysis I can conclude that there is a poor correlation between the variables plotted in the graphs.